 With this tool, the slope can be measured by all edges of the device in every direction.
 When the device is put flat on the table a bubble view will fade in.

 We’ll highlight some features, other should be self explanatory.
 First about the calibration: You can calibrate the device in five directions independently.
 This is because the accelerometers give different deviations for each axis.
 However you can easily choose to calibrate the directions on demand.

 Switch off the fullscreen mode (tap on the center on the screen) in case you don’t see the buttons on screen.
 Put the device flat on a table or hold the device in one of the four directions perpendicular to the surface (bottom side down, bottom side up, left side up or left side down).
 While holding the device, press the button that automatically gets enabled if you are holding the device correctly.
 Then just click finish and the calibration should be accurate as long as the surface was properly leveled.

 When the indicated level has stabilized, press the Turn and recalibrate Button.
 Now even if the surface was not levelled you will have a correct calibration.

-Finally repeat the steps again with the botton down (as shown
+Finally repeat the steps again with the bottom down and bottom up sides.

 Further information and contact

 According to wikipedia: An inclinometer or clinometer is an instrument for measuring angles of slope (or tilt), elevation or inclination of an object with respect to gravity.
 It is also known as a tilt meter, tilt indicator, slope alert, slope gauge, gradient meter, gradiometer, level gauge, level meter, declinometer, and pitch & roll indicator.

 For recreational use only.
 After the calibration it CAN (!) be very accurate especially for the main axis after calibration.
 The measurement is performed as good as possible (we try our best) by using the three inbuilt accelerometers.

 * Currently iOS (iPhone, iPod Touch or iPad) only